Anúncios

 What Is SSI?
 (Supplemental Security Income)

-SSI (Supplemental Security Income) is a needs-based program designed to assist individuals who are disabled, blind, or aged (65 or older) and who have limited income and resources.
-It is funded by general tax revenues rather than Social Security taxes, and unlike SSDI, it is not based on work history.
+SSI is a needs-based program designed to assist individuals who are disabled, blind, or aged (65 or older) and who have limited income and resources.
+Unlike SSDI, SSI is funded by general tax revenues rather than Social Security taxes, and it is not based on an individual’s work history.
+Instead, SSI eligibility focuses on financial need.

 SSI Eligibility Requirements

-To qualify for SSI, individuals must meet certain financial and medical criteria:
+To qualify for SSI, individuals must meet both financial and medical criteria:

 - Financial Need: Applicants must have limited income and resources.
-For example, the resource limit for individuals is $2,000 and $3,000 for couples.
+For example, the resource limit is typically $2,000 for an individual and $3,000 for a couple.

-- Medical Disability: Applicants must be blind, disabled, or at least 65 years old to qualify for benefits.
+- Medical Disability: Applicants must be disabled, blind, or at least 65 years old.
+The disability must be supported by medical documentation, proving that the condition significantly limits their ability to work.

 How SSI Benefits Are Calculated

-SSI payments are determined based on an individual’s financial need, including other sources of income they may have.
-The maximum federal benefit amount for SSI is set by the government, but some states offer additional payments to supplement federal SSI benefits.
-For 2024, the federal base rate is $914 for individuals and $1,371 for couples.
+SSI benefits are determined based on an individual’s financial need, taking into account other sources of income the applicant might have.
+The maximum federal benefit amount is set by the government; however, some states provide supplemental payments.
+For 2024, the federal base rate is approximately $914 for individuals and $1,371 for couples.
+These amounts may vary slightly each year and can be adjusted based on cost-of-living changes.

 What Is SSDI?
 (Social Security Disability Insurance)